Brighton Stands Firm on Ukraine Invasion Anniversary

-On Sunday, February 23, 2025, Brighton and Hove stood united in solemn remembrance as the city marked the third anniversary of Russia’s full-scale invasion of Ukraine.
-The event, hosted by Stand for Ukraine Brighton and Hove, was an emotional gathering that brought together local leaders, Ukrainian nationals, and members of the wider community in a powerful show of solidarity.
+Brighton and Hove came together on Sunday, February 23, 2025, to mark three years since Russia’s full-scale invasion of Ukraine.
+The city held a solemn memorial hosted by Stand for Ukraine Brighton and Hove, drawing local leaders, Ukrainian nationals, and community members in a moving show of solidarity.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.